blackmathx/newsite/PROJECT_DOCS.md

 How It Works
 ===========================================
-I link out to a blog post or article that I like and add some commentary.
-Users are also able to submit links for consideration.
+I link out to a blog post or articles that I like along with some added commentary.
+Users are able to submit links for consideration.
 Users sign in to be able to provide their own responses to the links shared on the site.